cambiatus/grant-framework/applications/cambiatus.md

 - [Wireframe in production](https://drive.google.com/file/d/1yr7H5RMlMqKqgawuBTvsnA9f_1otgQ90/view?usp=share_link)

-This grants work is a follow up on a previous grant.
-For that reason, it's important to outline our data models with some documentation that can be found [here](https://github.com/cambiatus/contracts/blob/master/community/community.hpp)
+This grant builds on top of another successful [grant](https://pomelo.io/grants/cambiatus) we worked on.
+Because of that, we already have some data models and documentation, which can be found [here](https://github.com/cambiatus/contracts/blob/master/community/community.hpp) and in the following code snippets:

 ```cpp
   /**